Skip to the main content.

 HIPAA and prescription records

-Prescription records are covered under HIPAA because they are protected health information (PHI).
+Prescription records are covered under HIPAA because they are considered protected health information (PHI).
 This means that pharmacies and healthcare providers must protect the privacy and security of these records.
-They have to ensure that the information in the prescription records is only shared for valid reasons like treatment, payment, and healthcare operations to keep individuals' private information secure.
+They have to ensure that the information in the prescription records is only shared for valid reasons like treatment, payment, and healthcare operations.
+This is to ensure that individuals' private information is kept secure.

 What constitutes PHI in prescription records?